paulaRMachado/Final-Project-VI/README.md

 ![](image/plots/correlation_heatmap_final.png)

 Final features are:
- 1. Series: If the book belongs to a sequel collection
+ 1. **Series:** If the book belongs to a sequel collection
- 2. Average rating: Taken from the Goodreads users
+ 2. **Average rating:** Taken from the Goodreads users
- 3. Number of pages
+ 3. **Number of pages**
- 4. Awards: Number of relevant awards cited in Goodreads
+ 4. **Awards:** Number of relevant awards cited in Goodreads
- 5. Year published
+ 5. **Year published**
- 6. Genre
+ 6. **Genre**
- 7. Compound Score: NLTK
+ 7. **Compound Score:** NLTK
- 8. Coleman Liau Index
+ 8. **Coleman Liau Index:** Coleman-Liau Index provides an estimate of the grade level required to understand the text, based on characters instead of syllables.
- 9. Rating count
+ 9. **Rating count**.

-### Clustering
+### Modelling
+When making Recommendations Systems we don't have a definitive outcome as a single result.
+There are many possiblities of outcomes depending on the input you provide.
+Therefore **Unsupervised Learning** plays an important role in building recommendation systems by clustering similar items or identifying patterns, it can suggest recommendations based on **item similarities**.

 In order to find adequate the number of clusters I used 3 different tecniques.

 #### Elbow Method